JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 * 1.9: introduce a deprecation warning for dependencies on legacy libraries
 * 2.0: raise the warning for dependencies on legacy libraries to an error
-* \>2.0: the support for dependencies on legacy libraries is removed.
-Using such dependencies can cause build failures
+* \>2.0: remove support for dependencies on legacy libraries; using such dependencies can cause build failures

 <anchor name="compilation-source-deprecation"></anchor>
 ## Deprecated API for adding Kotlin source sets directly to the Kotlin compilation